ennuicastr/libavjs-webcodecs-polyfill/README.md

 object with, e.g.  `VideoEncoder`, `EncodedVideoChunk`, and `VideoFrame` set to either WebCodecs' or LibAVJS-WebCodecs-Polyfill's version.
 The promise is rejected if the configuration is unsupported.

+To draw on a `VideoFrame` on a canvas, use `LibAVWebCodecs.canvasDrawImage(ctx, ...)`.
+The first argument is the context, and the remaining arguments are as in `CanvasRenderingContext2D.drawImage`.
+It is safe to use `canvasDrawImage` with any image type, not just a `VideoFrame`; it will fall through to the original `drawImage` as needed.
+If you used the `polyfill` option while loading LibAVJS-WebCodecs-Polyfill, then `drawImage` itself will also support `VideoFrame`s.

 ## Compatibility